preservim/vim-pencil/README.markdown

 When in **HardPencil** mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft line wrapping.
-But autoformat can cause havoc when editing anything but paragraphs of words, such as a code block or table.
+But autoformat will cause havoc when editing anything but paragraphs of words, such as a code block or table.
 In these cases you will need to disable it, at least temporarily, via a command: